 You may find this is a slightly challenging step in making any little house.
 You have to make sure the roof adheres to the body of the house in the correct alignment.
 Fortunately, PVA glues (the white craft glues) even including my favorite Aleene's Fast Grab are forgiving.
 In other words, you have a few minutes to shift the cardboard pieces around to get everything lined up properly.

 The photos above show that I had some issues with the roof.
 First I made the pattern wrong.
-When I added a 1/4 inch overhang to the sides, I forgot that fact when I drew the first pattern.
+When I added a ¼ inch overhang to the sides, I forgot that fact when I drew the first pattern.
 In the second photo you can see that the roof fits nicely.
-That is the correct one you that is on the published pattern.
+That is the correct one on the published pattern in my library.

 BUT after I painted everything, the roof didn't fit quite as well.
 You can see that the left side of the roof sits higher than the right.
 I had to make a tiny cut on the cardboard to get it to sit correctly.
 You may find you have to trim the roof just a bit to fit.
 That is normal.

 Glue the Front Arch Roof to your Putz House